build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 date: 2023-12-20
 ---

-Deploying infrastructure to AWS manually can be time-consuming and prone to errors.
+Deploying infrastructure to AWS manually can be time consuming and prone to errors.
+MISTAKES CAN EASILY HAPPEN BECAUSE XYZ.
 In this post, we'll go over how to set up a CI/CD pipeline for automated AWS deployments using GitLab and Terraform.

 ## Overview